-In this article, we will explore everything you need to know about EMDR including history, benefits, and techniques of EMDR, as well as its effectiveness in treating various mental health conditions.
+In this article, we will explore everything you need to know about EMDR – including its history, the techniques of EMDR, as well as its effectiveness in treating mental health conditions.

 History of EMDR

-Shapiro's initial research focused on the use of EMDR to treat PTSD in veterans, and the results were promising.
+Shapiro’s initial research focused on the use of EMDR to treat PTSD in army veterans.
+She helped traumatised soldiers better process the events they continued to struggle with and the results were promising.

-Since then, EMDR has been used to treat a wide range of mental health conditions and has become a popular treatment option for those who have experienced trauma.
+Since then, EMDR has been used to treat a range of mental health conditions and has become a NICE and NHS recommended treatment option for those who have experienced trauma.

 How EMDR Works

-EMDR is a structured approach that typically involves eight phases.
+EMDR is a structured approach that involves eight phases.

-The first phase involves an assessment of the client's history and current symptoms.
+The first phase involves an assessment of the history of difficulties and current symptoms.

-The second phase involves developing a treatment plan that targets specific negative experiences or memories.
+The second phase involves developing a plan to target the specific negative experiences that drive current emotion.

 Benefits of EMDR